Affirmative Action Discriminates Against White Men? Give Me a Break!

 election in the nation's history, fit that default.

-John McCain - now, he fits the default, and I have no doubt that, thoughtful voters aside,
+I have no doubt that, thoughtful voters aside, he will poll thousands,

 if not millions, of disaffected white folks, based on little more than his race and gender.